 The RADAR development team represents over 80 years of clinical experience.

 Developers / Faculty

 Mark D. Everson, PhD is Professor, Department of Psychiatry, University of North Carolina at Chapel Hill.
 He directs the UNC Program on Childhood Trauma and Maltreatment.
 His specialty is forensic evaluation in cases of suspected child maltreatment.

 Lt.
 Chris Ragsdale, USN was one of the original authors and trainers of the RADAR model along with Dr. Everson.
 Lt.
 Ragsdale currently serves in the Navy.

 Scott Snider, LCSW is the Clinical Coordinator of the Duke Child Abuse and Neglect Medical Evaluation Clinic.
 He has conducted diagnostic interviews as part of children’s medical evaluations for suspected abuse for over 19 years.

-Faculty / Moderators for RADAR
+Faculty / Moderators

 Paige Gilliland is the Senior Forensic Interviewer at AWAKE Children’s Advocacy Center in Jackson County.
 Paige has been interviewing children for eight years and serves as a faculty moderator on the RADAR training team.

 Kate Homan, MS is a Senior Consultant for Modell Consulting Group, LLC, where she develops and teaches multiple trainings on interviewing children and adults with disabilities.
 Kate has spent over 6 years interviewing children who have experienced abuse and trauma serving as the Lead Forensic Interviewer at the New Orleans Children’s Advocacy Center and Contract Forensic Interviewer at Children’s Advocacy Center Hope House.